Master of Fine Arts

 (iv) a research proposal;

-(v) proof of your Australian residency status (a certified copy of the main page your Australian passport, or a certified copy of the main page(s) of your own passport with evidence of your visa);
+(v) proof of your Australian residency status (a certified copy of the main page your Australian passport, or a copy of the main page(s) of your own passport with evidence of your visa);

 (vi) English language qualifications (if your prior study was completed at an institution where English is not the medium of instruction).